-There is currently six National Park Service Site in West Virginia and 3 associated sites.
+There is currently seven National Park Service Site in West Virginia and 3 associated sites.

 Official National Parks of West Virginia

 - Bluestone National Scenic River

 - Chesapeake & Ohio Canal National Historical Park

 - Gauley River National Recreation Area